Restless legs syndrome (RLS) is defined by four essential criteria

-needed for clinical diagnosis which were established
+needed for clinical diagnosis which are established

-by the International Restless legs syndrome Study Group.
+by the International Restless Legs Syndrome Study Group.

 1. The urge to move the legs, usually accompanied or caused by uncomfortable and

-3. Symptoms are partially or totally relieved by movement
+3. Symptoms are partially or totally relieved by movement such as walking or

-Natural Treatment of Restless legs
+Natural treatment of restless legs

 syndrome